5 MV Tandem accelerator

 A long beamline is stretching all the way through the lower half of the photo.
 At the end closest to the camera, a man is leaning over the beamline to adjust a micrometer.

-To additionally analyse the lateral distribution of chemical elements in a sample, the ion beam is focussed down to the micrometre scale and scanned across the sample surface.
+To additionally analyse the 3D-distribution of chemical elements in a sample, the ion beam is focussed down to the micrometre scale and scanned across the sample surface.
 Our scanning light ion microprobe uses proton or helium beams from the Tandem accelerator and focusses them into a target chamber featuring several detectors.

 A spot size down to 1.5 µm x 1.0 µm can be achieved.
 For high-current applications, with ion currents reaching several hundred pA, an excellent spot size of 3.3 µm x 2.0 µm is still possible.
 The largest area that can be scanned by the beam is about 2 mm x 2 mm, however, larger maps can be generated by an automated combination of beam scanning and sample holder movement.